 You can recognize when a parrot is jealous without risking the well-being of others.
-Start by observing some of the bird’s less violent behavior.
+Start by observing some of the parrot’s less aggressive behavior:

-A jealous parrot may stand up straight and become very alert.
-This is done when analyzing how to attack someone it doesn’t like.
+A jealous parrot may stand up straight and become alert.
+It’s deciding how to attack someone it doesn’t like.

 Flared Tail Feathers

 To make themselves seem bigger and threatening, parrots will crouch and flap their wings briskly.
-Bigger birds, like cockatoos, are more prone to this behavior.
+Bigger parrots, like cockatoos, are more prone to this behavior.

-If the parrot’s jealousy isn’t triggered right away, it might begin surveying the area.
-It will pace around the human it doesn’t like as a form of intimidation.
-This also helps it keep an eye on the person or animal that might get too close to its favorite human.
+A parrot will pace around the human it doesn’t like as a form of intimidation.
+This is to keep an eye on the person or animal that might get too close to its favorite human.

 Parrots use sounds to communicate their feelings.
-Excessive screaming and squawking is how many parrots voice their dislike for other people.
+Excessive screaming and squawking are how many parrots voice their dislike for other people.